 “I don’t know how I knew.
 I just knew.”

 Like most movie legends of his day, Errol Flynn, Sean’s father, fades from collective memory a little more each year, but he was once so famous that “in like Flynn” was a winking expression for sexual success, per its inspiration’s well-earned reputation for promiscuity.
-He maintained that he never chased women, they chased him, and that was certainly true of Sean’s actress mother, Lili Damita.
-She met Errol aboard the ship that was carrying him from England, where he began his career in theater, to America, where, on the strength of a screen test, Warner Bros. had placed him under contract.
-Already a movie star, tempestuous Lili campaigned for marriage, threatening to kill herself when Errol balked.
-They wed in Yuma, Arizona, a curious setting for an international pair (she was French and he was Australian), and back in Hollywood, Lili used her influence to land Errol the title role in Captain Blood, the pirate movie that established him.
+He maintained that he never chased women, they chased him, and that was certainly true of Sean’s mother, Lili Damita, a French actress who met Tasmanian-born Errol aboard the ship that was carrying him from England, where he began his career in theater, to America, where, on the strength of a screen test, Warner Bros. had placed him under contract.
+Already a movie star, tempestuous Lili campaigned for marriage, threatening suicide when Errol balked.
+They wed in Yuma, Arizona, an incongruous setting for an international pair, and back in Hollywood, Lili used her influence to land Errol the title role in Captain Blood, the pirate movie that established him.

-Naturally, his new celebrity attracted other women.
+Naturally, his celebrity attracted other women.
 “Sometimes,” he said, “they come into my dressing room at the studio and shut the door and do it to me.
 I just let them, that’s all.”
-Lili retaliated with tantrums and dalliances of her own, and the couple separated and reconciled again and again before Lili became pregnant with Sean.
-Then thirty-eight, eight years older than Errol, Lili wanted a child and he didn’t, and after he predictably and conclusively left her, she “devoted many years of her life to pursuing him through the divorce courts and trying to destroy him,” in the words of Flynn biographer Jeffrey Meyers.
+Lili retaliated with tantrums and dalliances of her own, and the couple separated and reconciled as a matter of course before Lili became pregnant with Sean.
+Then thirty-eight, eight years older than Errol, Lili wanted a child and he didn’t, and after he left her decisively, she “devoted many years of her life to pursuing him through the divorce courts and trying to destroy him,” in the words of Flynn biographer Jeffrey Meyers.
 Finished with acting, she moved to Palm Beach, Florida, the better to keep Sean from his father.
 It was just as well, since Errol had become addicted to heroin and cocaine, to say nothing of his outstanding addiction to alcohol, which he considered the deadliest drug of all—a seasoned opinion that should give us all pause.
-His calamitous marriage to Lili seems to have permanently inclined him toward younger women; his second wife was nineteen to his thirty-three when they met at the courthouse where he was being tried for statutory rape.
+His calamitous marriage to Lili seems to have permanently soured him on older women; his second wife was nineteen to his thirty-three when they met at the courthouse where he was being tried for statutory rape.
 (He was acquitted.)
-His third wife was two years younger than his second, and his last girlfriend, a year younger than Sean, was fifteen when she got together with forty-seven-year-old Errol.
+His third wife was two years younger than his second, and his last girlfriend, a year younger than Sean, was fifteen when she liaised with forty-seven-year-old Errol.
 “This little girl could well become your mother someday!” he would razz Sean on the rare occasions they saw each other.
 “Don’t talk to your mother that way!”
-Meanwhile, he supplied Sean with hookers.
+Meanwhile, he provided Sean with hookers.

-But Sean was never the womanizer his father was, due, in part no doubt, to his close relationship with Lili—too close, at times, for Sean.
+But Sean was never the womanizer his father was, probably because of his close relationship with Lili—too close, at times, for Sean.
 He was her only child (Errol went on to have three daughters), and she fussed over him, polishing his manners and overseeing his education at an elite prep school.
-He was a senior at that school when his father died of a heart attack at fifty, so disfigured from years of heavy drinking that he could have been taken for seventy, and Sean flew to L.A. for the funeral, where he turned heads.
-His future agent remembered him as “maybe the most beautiful boy I had ever seen.”
-Beautiful is a word that reliably occurs in memorials of Sean, most notably in his friend Michael Herr’s justly celebrated Vietnam memoir, Dispatches, which has introduced Sean to many with: “Sean Flynn could look more incredibly beautiful than even his father, Errol, had thirty years before as Captain Blood, but sometimes he looked more like Artaud coming out of some heavy heart-of-darkness trip…” The Conrad allusion foreshadowed Herr’s screenplay work on Apocalypse Now.
+He was a senior at that school when his father died of a heart attack at fifty, so disfigured from years of self-abuse that he could have been taken for seventy, and Sean flew to L.A. for the funeral, where he turned heads.
+His future agent recalled him as “maybe the most beautiful boy I had ever seen.”
+Beautiful is a word that reliably occurs in memorials of Sean, most notably in his friend Michael Herr’s justly celebrated Vietnam memoir, Dispatches, which has introduced Sean to many with: “Sean Flynn could look more incredibly beautiful than even his father, Errol, had thirty years before as Captain Blood, but sometimes he looked more like Artaud coming out of some heavy heart-of-darkness trip…” The Conrad allusion anticipated Herr’s screenplay work on Apocalypse Now.
 (He also co-wrote Full Metal Jacket.)

-As a child, Sean had done a few bit parts in productions featuring his father, and at home in Florida, just before he enrolled at Duke University, he did another bit part in Where the Boys Are, arranged by its male lead, George Hamilton, who had grown up with Sean in Palm Beach.
-Publicity photos of them on the set of Where the Boys Are were seen by the producer of Captain Blood, stirring his memory of having met Sean at Errol’s funeral and sparking a brainstorm: The Son of Captain of Blood, starring the son of Errol Flynn.
+As a child, Sean had done a few small parts in productions featuring his father, and at home in Florida, just before he enrolled at Duke University, he did another small part in Where the Boys Are, arranged by its male lead, George Hamilton, who had grown up with Sean in Palm Beach.
+Publicity photos of the two of them on the set of Where the Boys Are were seen by the producer of Captain Blood, stirring his memory of having met Sean at Errol’s funeral and sparking a brainstorm: The Son of Captain of Blood, starring the son of Errol Flynn.
 Sean had only been at Duke for three months when the producer called him.

 “After that?” asked the classmate.